EmNudge/logpipe/README.md

 ### Redirecting Stderr

-Many programs will output their logs to stderr instead of stdout.
+Many programs will output their logs to `stderr` instead of `stdout`.
 If `logpipe` is not capturing anything and you still see output in your terminal, this is probably what's happening.

 You can use bash redirection to fix this.

 ```sh
 my-program 2>&1 | logpipe # note the "2>&1"
 ```

+Check out [the docs](https://logpipe.dev/guide/shell-redirection.html#shell-redirection) for more info on shell redirection.

 ## Motivation